sofiiasst/AlbumentationsX/docs/contributing/coding_guidelines.md

 **For existing code:**

-- You may encounter patterns that don't match these guidelines (e.g., transforms with "Random" prefix or Union types for parameters)
+- You may encounter patterns that don't match these guidelines (e.g., transforms with "Random" prefix)
 - These are considered technical debt that we're working to address
 - When modifying existing code, take the opportunity to align it with current standards where possible